filip26/ld-cli/README.md

-# JSON-LD 1.1 Command Line Interface
+# JSON-LD 1.1 CLI

 A simple command line utility allowing to process JSON-LD 1.1 documents.
+The goal is to provide native executables  compiled for Ubuntu, Mac and Windows.

 WORK IN PROGRESS